ThatOrJohn/flowturi-realtime-sandbox/README.md

 ### `synthetic.js`

-Writes realistic but random flow data to `stream.json` every second.
+Writes realistic but random flow data to `stream.json` every 0.5 seconds.

+#### 🧠 `tick`

+The `tick` field increments with every update and acts as a frame counter — useful for animations and time-based syncing in Flowturi Studio.

 ### `watch.js`